erjand/technical-interviews/Notes/02_HowToSolveProblems.md

     * Run your test cases from #2 through your solution.
     * Explain your code to your interviewer like a code review.

+---

 ## Other Tips

-* Keep maps / hashsets at the top of your mind as they are extremely common and extremely useful for optimizations.
+* Keep maps / hashsets at the top of your mind as they are very common and extremely useful for optimizations.
 * Remember that interview problems are designed to be solved!
 * Start by filtering out DS&A that aren't useful or relevant to the problem, or that don't meet the complexity requirements.
 * Slow down, take a breath, and don't panic. *How* you approach a problem is important also, not just *if* you solve it.
 Even if you don't get a 100% solution to a problem, you can still have a decent interview.